 Even output transformers, which are common enough in dynamic mics, are passive and require no power.

-The caveat here is in dynamic digital/USB microphone.
+The caveat here is in dynamic digital/USB microphones.
 In these special cases, the internal analog-to-digital convert (and in some cases the headphone amp) do require power to function, making these dynamic mics active.

 For a full article on the differences between active and passive microphones, check out my article Do Microphones Need Power To Function Properly?